finbourne/lusid-sdk-java/sdk/docs/ConfigurationRecipeApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ConfigurationRecipeApi apiInstance = apiFactory.build(ConfigurationRecipeApi.class);

         ConfigurationRecipeApi apiInstance = ApiFactoryBuilder.build(fileName).build(ConfigurationRecipeApi.class);
         UpsertRecipeComposerRequest upsertRecipeComposerRequest = new UpsertRecipeComposerRequest(); // UpsertRecipeComposerRequest | Recipe composer used to expand into the Configuration Recipe. try {
+            // uncomment the below to set overrides at the request level
+            // GetRecipeResponse result = apiInstance.getRecipeComposerResolvedInline(upsertRecipeComposerRequest).execute(opts);

             GetRecipeResponse result = apiInstance.getRecipeComposerResolvedInline(upsertRecipeComposerRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {